 Students will not be excused from class to make or accept telephone calls except in the case of an emergency.
 Telephones in classrooms are not to be used by students for personal calls.

 Bringing visitors to school is discouraged.
 However, if there is a valid reason why a visitor must come to school with a student, this will be considered by the Superintendent or Superintendent designee.
 The student must complete a request form three (3) days prior to the visit and must be responsible for the behavior of the visitor while at Pima County JTED.

 Release of Student Photos

 During the year, Pima County JTED often has the opportunity to photograph students in a variety of learning experiences.
 Student recognition, contests, and work experiences are a few examples of these activities.
 Please inform the instructor if your child is not to be photographed.

 As such, these personally identifiable photographs may be used in the district newsletter, local newspaper, district website, and awards banquet presentations.
 Highlighting school achievement is an integral part of reporting responsibly to our community and is a way of sharing in the success of our school and students.

 Career and Technical Student Organizations (CTSO)

 Each Pima County JTED student will have the opportunity to participate in a student youth organization aligned to their respective program.

-Air Transportation/FAA Drone Operator, Automation/Robotics, Automotive, Fire Science, Cosmetology, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA
+Air Transportation/FAA Drone Operator, Automation/Robotics, Automotive, Fire Science, Cosmetology, Heavy Equipment Operations, IT, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA

-Caregiver, EMT, Healthcare Foundations, LNA, Medical Assisting and Physical Therapy students—HOSA (Health Occupations Students of America)
+Caregiver, EMT, Healthcare Foundations, Healthcare Information Technology, LNA, Medical Assisting and Physical Therapy students—HOSA (Health Occupations Students of America)

 Culinary Arts and Early Childhood Education Students—FCCLA (Family, Career and Community Leaders of America)